 In all eight organizations totaling more than 70,000 members have voted to endorse some or all of the proposals.
 In addition to ARSC they are the American Library Association, the Association of Moving Image Archivists, the International Association of Jazz Record Collectors, the Music Library Association, the Popular Culture Association, the Society for American Music and the Society of American Archivists. »view press release

 At its fall 2008 meeting the ARSC Board voted to establish a coalition to pursue and fund the effort.
-The Music Library Association and the Society for American Music joined shortly thereafter.
-HRCAP is currently seeking additional organizations and individuals to join in this partnership.
+The Music Library Association, the Society for American Music and the Popular Culture Association joined shortly thereafter.
+HRCAP welcomes additional organizations and individuals to join in this partnership.

 For further information contact: email@example.com

 The Association for Recorded Sound Collections (www.arsc-audio.org) is a non-profit scholarly association founded in 1966 to promote the preservation and study of historic recordings in all fields of music and speech.
 Its members include private collectors and representatives of some of the world’s largest public archives.

 The Music Library Association (www.musiclibraryassoc.org) is the professional association for music libraries and librarianship in the United States.
 It has an international membership of librarians, musicians, scholars, educators and members of the book and music trades.
 The MLA’s purpose is to promote the establishment, growth and use of music libraries; to increase efficiency in music library service and administration; and to promote the profession of music librarianship.

 The Popular Culture Association (http://pcaaca.org) and the associated American Culture Association was founded in 1971 to promote the study of popular culture throughout the world through the establishment and promotion of conferences, publications, and discussion.